Louisiana’s No Man’s Land

 Immerse yourself in the history of Louisiana's "Wild West."

-Far from the lights of Bourbon Street, in the bayous of Cajun Country and the farmlands of north Louisiana is an entire swath of west Louisiana known as the Neutral Strip.
+Far from the lights of Bourbon Street, in the bayous of south Louisiana and the farmlands of north Louisiana is an entire swath of west Louisiana known as the Neutral Strip.
 This sparsely inhabited region is a wealth of historical incidents and natural beauty, and just might be one of the best off-the-beaten-path destinations you’ll find in the South.

 Backstory of the Neutral Strip